 What’s been the most satisfying moment of your writing career so far?

-What’s your typical writing schedule?
+What’s your typical (book) writing schedule?

 Do you insert family, friends, and colleagues into your characters?